sonti-roy/california_housing/README.md

 - Target: Median house value for California districts, expressed in hundreds of thousands of dollars ($100,000)
 ## Exploratory data analysis

-##### 1. Correlation between features were carried out to see if highly correlated features are there, so that redundancy could be removed from the features.
+1. *Correlation between features were carried out to see if highly correlated features are there, so that redundancy could be removed from the features.*

 ![alt text](https://github.com/sonti-roy/california_housing/blob/main/plots/correlation.png)

-##### 2. Correlation shows longitude and latitude are highly correlated and one could be removed from the features list.
+2. *Correlation shows longitude and latitude are highly correlated and one could be removed from the features list.*
 ![alt text](https://github.com/sonti-roy/california_housing/blob/main/plots/latitude_longitude_scatter_plot.png)

 ## Model fitting and evaluation

-##### 1. Multiple models were evaluated for their performance and compared the R2 and MSE for the models to select the best model.
+1. *Multiple models were evaluated for their performance and compared the R2 and MSE for the models to select the best model.*

 ![alt text](https://github.com/sonti-roy/california_housing/blob/main/plots/model_performance.png)

-##### 2. The performance of GradientBoostingRegressor model was found to be the highest with very low MSEerror compared to other models that are evaluated.
+1. *The performance of GradientBoostingRegressor model was found to be the highest with very low MSEerror compared to other models that are evaluated.*

 | Model                     | R2        | MSE      |
 |----------------------------|----------|----------|